IPS-Eye-White

 God made it simple.
 He set the standard...
 He said "no sin".

 The Bible says "Without Holiness, No Man Shall See God!"
 (Hebrews 12:14) in view of which perhaps it would be wise to know exactly what it means by holiness.
-The problem is that in the 21st century the word "Holy" often coveys some very negative connotations often used to describe someone who is self-righteous, smug, sanctimonious, goody-goody, priggish etc. Even to most Christians, the word "holy" implies moral goodness.
+The problem is that in the 21st century the word "Holy" often coveys some very negative connotations and is often used to describe someone who is self-righteous, smug, sanctimonious, goody-goody, priggish etc. Even to most Christians, the word "holy" implies moral goodness.
 However, this is only part of the meaning.

 A Severe Warning - Hebrews 10:26-31